Richard Calvocoressi and Martin Harrison on Francis Bacon

 Tuesday, April 6, 2021, 6pm EDT

 Authors Mark Stevens and Annalyn Swan will discuss their new book, Francis Bacon: Revelations, with Gagosian director Michael Cary in a conversation presented by 192 Books and Paula Cooper Gallery.
 A decade in the making, the book offers the first comprehensive look at the life and art of Francis Bacon, who produced indelible images of humankind and played an outsized role in both twentieth-century art and life.
 Bacon was a witty free spirit and unabashed homosexual at a time when many others remained closeted, and his exploits were as unforgettable as his paintings.
 Revelations offers a more complete, nuanced, and international portrait than ever before of this singularly private, darkly funny, eruptive man and his equally extraordinary art.
-To watch the live event, visit paulacoopergallery-studio.com.
+To join the online event, visit paulacoopergallery-studio.com.

 Francis Bacon: Revelations (New York: Knopf Publishing Group, 2021)

 Visions of the Self

 Kenwood House, London

 In the interest of public health, this event has been postponed until further notice.